May 6, 2019

-NYU Washington, DC, Solas Nua, and the Embassy of Ireland will co-host a screening of Keepers of the Flame followed by a panel discussion including various academics as part of Solas Nua’s Irish Popcorn!
+NYU Washington, DC, Solas Nua, and the Embassy of Ireland co-hosted a screening of Keepers of the Flame followed by a panel discussion with Timothy J. Meagher, Associate Professor of History, Archivist, Curator, American Catholic History Collections, Catholic University (retired) and Cóilín Parsons, Associate Professor, English, Co-Director, Global Irish Studies, Georgetown University, as part of Solas Nua’s Irish Popcorn!
 Film Series and the 7th annual European Month of Culture.

 Keepers of the Flame delves into the archives of the Irish Military Service Pensions and what emerges is a truly personal retelling of a brutal and divisive period in the birth of a nation and the devastating legacy it left in its wake, for the individuals who took part and their families who suffered long after the fighting ended.
 More than 85,000 applied for the Irish Military Service Pension.
 Just over 18,000 received any payment.